Freelancer-Protocol/docs/howitworks.md

 If the project has already been accepted, the freelancer has to send a request for change his client will have to accept. -->

+---

+parent: How it works
+nav_order: 1

+---

 ### How do payments get made?

 Clients get charged and freelancers get paid throughout a project.